Kylie Jenner Fires Back At Report Claiming She’s No Longer A Billionaire

 Kylie Jenner fired back at a report claiming she is no longer a billionaire.
 The reality star and businesswoman spoke out via several statements on Twitter regarding a new story published by Forbes Magazine.
-The publication claimed that the numbers regarding Kylie’s overall wealth were inflated regarding money generated from the sales of her lip kits and other assorted items sold via her cosmetics company over the past several years.
-Forbes reported that in filings released by Coty over the past six months, the business was less profitable than Jenner led her followers to believe.
+The publication claimed that the numbers indicating Kylie’s overall wealth were inflated regarding money generated from the sales of her lip kits and other assorted items sold via her cosmetics company over the past several years.
+Forbes reported that in filings released by beauty company Coty Inc. over the past six months, the business was less profitable than Jenner led her followers to believe.

 In a series of tweets, the Keeping Up with the Kardashians star revealed that she woke up to the news and did not know how to react to the published story.
 She made her feelings known as seen below.